Pana riot: Gun battle

 Deaths among the non-union strikebreakers included Henry Johnson, Louis Hooks, James L. James, and Charles Watkins from Georgia, and Julia Dash, wife of a black miner.
 The black wounded included Clinton Rolo, Louis Whitfield, Charles York, Ed Delinquest, F. C. Dorsey, and George Freak.

 General mayhem flared across Pana that night and into the next day.
 Governor Tanner sent a National Guard unit that quelled the violence the next day.
 The strikebreakers that had been brought to Pana in 1898 from primarily Birmingham left Pana when the mine operators closed the mines.
 The mine operator would eventually come to an agreement with the local union.
 A few months later the union and mine owner had an agreement and the mine reopened with exclusive union miners.

 Grand jury and trials

 No one was held legally accountable for any of the deaths that occurred on April 10, 1899.
-Henry Stevens was convicted of assault and served one year prison in Illinois.
+Henry Stevens was convicted of assault and served one year in prison.